Classical equipartition dynamics between axions and non-Abelian gauge fields: Perturbative expectations

-For the condensate, we assume a form justified by our SU(2) simulation data, given in \eq\nr{ansatz}.
-This function is time-antisymmetric in accordance with our initial conditions (cf.\ \eq\nr{initial_condensate}), and the coefficient $\widetilde\Upsilon > 0$ accounts for the fact that oscillations decay after an unattenuated early time period, of duration~$\tilde t^{ }_0$.
+whose interpretation is discussed in more detail in a paragraph following \eq\nr{def_bar_varphi}.
+The coefficient $\widetilde\Upsilon > 0$ accounts for the fact that oscillations decay after an unattenuated early time period, of duration~$\tilde t^{ }_0$.
 After fixing the parameters from a comparison with lattice data (cf.\ \figs\ref{fig:oscillations}--\ref{fig:Upsilon}), we show snapshots of the solution for $\P^{ }_{\widetilde B}$ in \fig\ref{fig:modes}, taken at equal time intervals.
 For $\tilde k < \widetilde\kappa\, |\dot{\bar{\widetilde \varphi}}|_{\text{max}}$, there are bands of exponentially growing solutions.
-In the non-linear dynamics, we will see later on that the band structure gets smoothened by the interactions (cf.\ \fig\ref{fig:power_spectra}), but exponential growth itself persists.
+In the non-linear dynamics, we will see later on that the band structure gets smoothened by the interactions (cf.\ \fig\ref{fig:power_spectra}), but exponential growth persists.
 It depletes the energy density in the axion condensate, and ultimately leads to the equipartition of the axion and gauge field energy densities (cf.\ \fig\ref{fig:equi}).